 "We have to wait 24 to 48 hours".

-The Portuguese star is set to undergo further tests in Juve's medical centre in Turin.
+The Portuguese star is set to undergo tests on Wednesday or Thursday, either in Lisbon or at Juve's medical centre in Turin.

 - Resilient Ronaldo -

 Ronaldo was rested two weeks ago when the Italian champions suffered their first league defeat this season, 2-0 against Genoa in their last game before the international break.